Clarence Berry

-Clarence Jesse Berry (1867–1930), known as C.J., was a businessman and successful gold miner in the Klondike Gold Rush.
-He and his wife, Ethel Bush Berry, made a further fortune in Ester, Alaska, in 1902, and founded several oil companies over the years, which eventually became Berry Petroleum Company.
+Clarence Jesse Berry (1867–1930), known as C.J., was an American businessman and successful gold miner in the Klondike Gold Rush.
+He and his wife, Ethel Berry, made a further fortune in Ester, Alaska, in 1902, and founded several oil companies over the years, which eventually became Berry Corporation.

 In Ester, Berry pioneered the use of the cold water point and the steam point, used to thaw frozen soil and permafrost in a safer manner for drift mining than boring shafts using hot rocks or underground fires, which rendered the excavations and tunnels far more susceptible to collapse.
 The Berrys operated No. 8 Below Discovery Claim.

 Early life

 Berry Park in Selma, California, is named for Berry, who was a struggling fruit farmer in that San Joaquin Valley town before he traveled to the Klondike.
-Clarence went to Alaska in 1894 in search of gold after his fruit farming venture failed in California.
+He was a son of a forty-niner.
+Clarence went to Yukon, Alaska in 1894 in search of gold after his fruit farming venture failed in California.
 During his first year in Alaska, CJ learned from local natives on how to survive in the hostile environment.
 It was a very difficult year for CJ during the winter of 1894/95, as he got trapped deep into the Forty Mile Creek area and had only beans to eat for two months.
 The multitude of hardships working a mining operation solo were extensive.
 After a long day of hard labor, his cabin would have to be heated with chopped wood and water melted for drinking and cooking.

 CJ returned to Selma in 1895 and married his childhood sweetheart Ethel Bush in 1896.
 The newlyweds and CJ's brother Fred returned to Alaska for the honeymoon.
 Ethel Berry was one of the earliest white women to cross the Chilkoot Pass, although the distinction of the first female crossing is thought to belong to Dutch Kate, in 1888.
-The honeymooners settled in at the Forty Mile Creek outpost on the Yukon River, and CJ got a job as the local bartender.
+The honeymooners settled in at the Forty Mile Creek outpost on the Yukon River.
+To make ends meet as looked for gold, CJ got a job as the local bartender.